Songtech-0912/Prometheus-Project/README.md

 Any feedback about how well the AppImages here perform would be greatly appreciated.
 You can open an [issue](https://github.com/Songtech-0912/Prometheus-Project/issues) or take [this survey](https://yuxuansong419407.typeform.com/to/f09PivNq)  to give feedback.

+## Roadmap

+I will continue making the Prometheus Project better, and that means I'm working on these things at the moment:

+- A proper website for downloading the AppImages, giving feedback, etc.
+- A script that will mirror these appimages to AppImageHub
+- Proper docs for the Prometheus Project, with detailed instructions on how to build AppImages, troubleshooting AppImage errors, etc.
+- Adding backward compatibility for AppImages
+- A true 1.0 stable release instead of countless pre-releases

 ## Thanks

 This project couldn't have been possible without the hard work of these amazing people.
 Please consider donating to them to support their projects.